anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Additions to resources, such as additional attributes, must be accompanied by an extension.

-:ref:`chapters/chapter05:interfaces and apis` of this Reference Architecture provides a list of :ref:`chapters/chapter04:neutron extensions`.
+The section :ref:`chapters/chapter05:interfaces and apis` of this Reference Architecture provides a list of :ref:`chapters/chapter04:neutron extensions`.
 The current available
 extensions can be obtained using the List Extensions